Ball State University Athletics

 - michael.iandolo@bsu.edu

-Mike Iandolo was named as interim head coach of the Cardinals men's volleyball program on June 27, 2025.
-He is in his fifth season in Muncie after taking over for Donan Cruz, for whom he served the past four years as assistant coach.
+Mike Iandolo was named the official head coach of the Cardinals men’s volleyball program on December 18, 2025, removing the interim label given to him over the summer that year.
+He is in his sixth season in Muncie after taking over for Donan Cruz, for whom he served four years as assistant coach.

 The 20-win season for Ball State was the first since the 2016 campaign.
 The Cardinals started the season off hot, earning back-to-back wins over national champion and then-No. 1 ranked Hawai'i.
 The Cardinals also secured a notable win on the road at then-No. 9 BYU season.